This ‘visionary’ woman changed the way many Americans celebrate Valentine’s Day | KRDO

 And the message was always tucked away inside.

-Rosin says it’s not just the artistry of Howland’s valentines that’s captures the attention of collectors; it’s the story behind them.
+Rosin says it’s not just the artistry of Howland’s valentines that captures the attention of collectors; it’s the story behind them.

 “She was really quite the entrepreneur,” Rosin says in a video describing Howland’s work for the Huntington Library in suburban Los Angeles, which is home to thousands of valentines and ephemera Rosin donated, including hundreds of Howland’s cards.